sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 7. SAI redis receives the call, validates the arguments, and then call vendor SAI's API.

 ![Flow](handle-ASIC-SDK-health-event-images/suppressflow.png "Figure: handle suppress ASIC/SDK health event configuration")

+##### Eliminate oldest events from the database

+A user can configure the maximum number of events of each severity.
+The system will check `STATE_DB.ASIC_SDK_HEALTH_EVENT_TABLE` every 1 hour, and remove the oldest entries of a severity if it exceeds the threshold.

+As it requires frequent communitcate with redis server, a Lua plugin will be introduced to do this job.
+The Lua plugin will be loaded during system intialization, and check the number of entries in `STATE_DB.ASIC_SDK_HEALTH_EVENT_TABLE`, and remove the old entries every 1 hour.

+The flow is as below:

+1. Check whether `max_events` is configured and exit the flow if it is not configured for any severity.
+2. Check the events in `STATE_DB.ASIC_SDK_HEALTH_EVENT_TABLE` and exit the flow if the number of events does not exceed the threshold.
+3. Sort the events by time and remove the oldest events.

 ##### Add ASIC/SDK health event to `show asic-sdk-health-event received` to show techsupport